-The parcel fabric is validated using a required set of parcel rules and geodatabase topology rules.
-You can define additional topology rules and attribute rules to manage and enforce data quality in your parcel fabric.
+The parcel fabric topology is validated using a required set of topology rules.
+You can define additional topology rules to enforce data quality in your organisation.

-To validate an entire parcel fabric dataset or a large number of parcels, run the Validate Parcel Fabric geoprocessing tool.
+To validate the topology of an entire parcel fabric dataset or a large number of parcels, run the Validate Parcel Fabric geoprocessing tool.

-The following edits and updates will cause the topology to become out of date and require validation:
+The following edits and updates cause the topology to become out of date and require validation:

 - Appending data to the parcel fabric.